stormlylin/learngit/readme.txt

-Git is a version control system.
+Git is a version control system. asdfasdfsadf
 Git is free software.
+asdfasdf

-Git is a distributed version control system.
+Git is a distributed  control system.
-Git is a free software.
+Git is a fe software.

 haha
+sadfddddddd--------------
+sadf